TSAndrews/EmbeddedKnowledgeBO/README.md

 however, since the post-modelling system preferencially targets experiments with higher theoretical maxima based on the objectives, it may be possible to terminate the optimization process earlier if the upper bound of possible system response is also considered during the selection cycle.
-The addition of noise to the system removes the early lead in hypervolume improventfor post-modelling objective computation over pre-modelling computation.
-Hypervolume ncreases at aproximately the same rte in such cases.
+The addition of noise to the system can remove the early lead in hypervolume improvent for post-modelling objective computation over pre-modelling computation.
 This is likely due to the increased difficulty of resolving system noise in early iterations due to the low densiy of experimentation.
+The rate of hypervolume improvemnt is rarely less than that achieved by computing objectives beforehand.

 ### The impacts of enforcing minimal lengthscales on noise stability